AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

     ...
     ```

-1. Save the file and restart [!DNL Adobe Experience Manager] desktop app.
+1. Save the file and restart the [!DNL Adobe Experience Manager] desktop app.

 ### Login issues when switching to a different server {#cannot-login-cookies-issue}